threefoldtech/TFGRID/wiki/specs/rmb/rmb_proxy.md

 - The proxy server is yggdrasil-enabled, it resolves the yggdrasil ip of the twinID and forwards the message as-is to the destination rmb on the appropriate endpoint (e.g. /1/zbus-result?return_queue=q => http://[<twin1-ip>]:8051//zbus-result?return_queue=q).
 - Not necessary to have redis or rmb running on the proxy server.
 - No multiple destinations allowed.
+- Should have TLS acme client builtin so no need to have a reverse proxy like caddy/nginx